Upcoming Events

 Shabbat Service

-Friday, Dec 22nd 6:15p to 7:30pJoin the Temple Sholom community to welcome in Shabbat either online or in person at Temple Sholom.
+Friday, Jun 6th 6:15p to 7:30pJoin the Temple Sholom community to welcome in Shabbat either online or in person at Temple Sholom.
+A pre-service reception will start at 5:45 PM and the service begins at 6:15 PM.

 Shabbat Minyan and Torah Study